0xLPircy/0xLPircy/README.md

 - 👋 Hi, I’m @L-Pircy
-- 👀 I’m interested in Web Dev
+- 👀 I’m interested in Web Development and Blockchain
 - 🌱 I’m currently learning React and Nextjs
 - 💞️ I’m looking to collaborate on multiple web dev projects
 - 📫 How to reach me email or linkedin